chadlung/pecan/docs/source/simple_ajax.rst

 #.
 Added JavaScript to make an AJAX call to the server via an HTTP GET passing in the **id** of the project we want to fetch more information on
 #.
 Once **onSuccess** is called by the returning data we take that and display it in the **result** div.

-At this point the HTML and JavaScript is taken care of.
-At this point we can add a model to our project inside of the ``model``folder.
-Create a file there called ``projects.py`` and add the following to it:
+The HTML and JavaScript work is now taken care of.
+At this point we can add a model to our project inside of the `model` folder.
+Create a file in there called `projects.py` and add the following to it:

 ::

     class Project(object):
         def __init__(self, name, licensing, repository, documentation):
             self.name = name
             self.licensing = licensing